factmata/slate-api-documentation/source/index.html.md

 ## Reports

-Report - a set of insights on a particular topics (e.g. Insights Report on protein powders).
+Inights - a set of insights on a particular topics (e.g. insights report on protein powders).

 ## List reports
 ```python